Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Buy when the price gets rejected and breaks its previous high.
 Take entry there, keep your stop loss below the support level and exit at the previous high.

-This chart pattern looks like a round bottom and indicates a bullish trend.
+These chart patterns look like a round bottom and indicate a bullish trend.

-• What it means: This chart pattern indicates the end of slow and consolidated market price.
+• What it means: This chart pattern indicates the end of slow and consolidated market prices.

 • How to Trade: Buy when the price gives a strong breakout at the resistance level.
 Keep your stop loss at the recent lower low, and your take profit at the previous high.